The Clear Edge

 • Market proof: After 90 days, you’ll have closed 2–4 value-based engagements at $15K–$65K each, proving the model works for your specific expertise and market.

-Week 1-2: Consultant Diagnostic & Value Assessment
+— Week 1-2: Four-Metric Solo Consultant Diagnostic and Value Assessment

 Your first two weeks establish baseline metrics and quantify the value you actually deliver.